Giulio Andreotti: Kidnapping of Aldo Moro

 On the morning of 16 March 1978, the day on which the new Andreotti cabinet was supposed to have undergone a confidence vote in Parliament, the car of Aldo Moro, then-president of Christian Democracy, was assaulted by a group of Red Brigades (Italian: Brigate Rosse, or BR) terrorists in Via Fani in Rome.
 Firing automatic weapons, the terrorists killed Moro's bodyguards (two Carabinieri in Moro's car and three policemen in the following car) and kidnapped him.

 During the kidnapping of Moro, Andreotti refused any negotiation with the terrorists.
 Moro, during his imprisonment, wrote a statement expressing very harsh judgements against Andreotti.

-On 9 May 1978, Moro's body was found in the trunk of a Renault 4 in Via Caetani after 55 days of imprisonment, during which Moro was submitted to a political trial by the so-called "people's court" set up by the Brigate Rosse and the Italian government was asked for an exchange of prisoners.
+On 9 May 1978, Moro's body was found in the trunk of a Renault 4 in Via Caetani after 55 days of imprisonment, during which he was submitted to a political trial by the so-called "people's court" set up by the Brigate Rosse and the Italian government was asked for an exchange of prisoners.
 After Moro's death, Andreotti continued as Prime Minister of the "National Solidarity" government with the support of the PCI.
 Laws approved during his tenure included the Italian National Health Service reform.
 However, when the PCI asked to participate more directly in the government, Andreotti refused, and the government was dissolved in June 1979.
 Due also to conflict with Bettino Craxi, secretary of the Italian Socialist Party (PSI), the other main party in Italy at the time, Andreotti did not hold any further government position until 1983.